stockphrase/no-silo/content/resources/project-grain-elevator/thought-machines/index.md

 ---

-<p style="font-family:TrixieHDOT-Heavy"> What part(s) of this essay gave you pause?
+<p style="font-family:TrixieHDOT-Heavy"> What part(s) of this text or film gave you pause?
 Made you curious about something?
-Did it inspire some thought related or adjacent to its arguments?
-Were there references to persons or texts or ideas that you are unfamiliar with?
-Pick something particular and explain what the esssay inspired for you personally.
-Dig into these things: do some research or some writing about this.
+Did it inspire some thinking related (or adjacent) to its arguments?
+Pick something particular and explain what the essay inspired for you personally.
+Dig into these things a bit more deeply and do some thinking.
+Fee free to do some light research.
 While the response genre will be personal in nature, it should not be without substance.
 For example, it isn't enough to say "I liked it" or "This was no good."</p>

 ---